 You’ll see many folks nod in agreement with this statement necklace!
-Stand proud in your convictions with this Thomas Paine quote:
+Stand proud in your convictions with these quotes from Thomas Paine and William Pitt:

 the world is my country and to do good is my religion

 Born in England, Thomas, never Tom, arrived in the United States at age 37.

 Paine was before his time and we should be grateful for the tremendous sacrifices he made.
 His pamphlet, Common Sense, ignited the common people into action toward the Revolutionary War in a way no other leader had been able to.